Returning to the SMU Community

 Once you have matriculated at SMU, you may transfer up to 30 hours to SMU from accredited colleges and universities.
 Any course to be transferred must have the prior approval of the chair of the department and dean of the school at SMU that normally offers the course, the adviser and the student's dean.
 You must obtain these approvals before taking any such courses.

 Petitions to attend another college or university during the summer must be completed and approved in advance to ensure that proper credit is awarded.
 Petition forms are available in the Undergraduate Offices.
 You are responsible for making sure that a transcript of all transfer work attempted is sent to the University registrar immediately following completion of the work.

 SMU schools have differing policies regarding the transferability of courses from two-year institutions and most post-matriculation transfer work must be completed at accredited, four-year institutions.
 It is imperative that you petition ALL post-matriculation transfer courses PRIOR to enrollment in courses using the Undergraduate Petition for Advance Approval of Transfer Credit.
+Student can also complete/submit a paper version of this form here.
 Students who fail to get prior approval for transfer work have no assurances that they will receive credit for their courses.

 Any academic work taken 10 or more years prior to the term of admission or reinstatement may be forgiven, and excluded from your GPA calculation or hours earned to determine your eligibility for admission, academic probation, suspension, honors and graduation.

 If your name has changed since your last enrollment at SMU, or if your name changes from the name submitted on your application for admission, you must provide your Social Security card or the form issued by the U.S. Social Security Administration.
 Without these documents, you cannot be enrolled under your new name.
 All grade reports, transcripts, and diplomas are issued only under your legal name as recorded by the University registrar.